Website Rx: content audit

 By Denise Eisner

 Do you find yourself looking at your organization’s website and wondering: why can’t we just throw it all out and start over?
 Wouldn’t that be better than working with stale content that no one reads?
 Or that was architected by previous management who have moved on?

 We’ve yet to see a government department act on this impulse, which is fortunate.
 Starting from scratch undoes months of work and means throwing the baby out with the bathwater.
 There’s likely some nugget of good content lurking here and there, and more importantly, some relevant thinking about audience segments, content types and tasks.
 So what is the logical next step for an ailing site?

 A web strategy is always a good start.
 It has the benefit of setting a direction that then guides all future development.
-Another more hands-on effort (which can occur simultaneously) is a content audit.
+Another more hands-on effort (which can occur simultaneously) is a content audit using a tool like the website auditor by Raven Tools.
 An audit involves conducting an inventory, identifying ownership and then having owners make decisions about their contents’ future.

 Environment Canada recently used a content audit approach to sift through 100,000 pages.
 They ended up with a much leaner content repository that now stands at a third of the original.
 By getting rid of the stale content, the relevant content is easier for users to find